 sudo nano /etc/hosts.deny

-Any IP or hostname in this file will be denied to the remote server.
+The remote server will deny any IP or hostname in this file.
 If you don’t to block the IP or hostname, remove them from the hosts.deny file.

 Edit the host.allow File